jdaloia1/DevOps-Training/Labs/Day-1/Intro-To-GIT/GitLab.md

         - Then select "main"

 3. You will now notice that the branch name on the bottom right hand corner has now changed from "main" to branch name that you have provided.

+You are now able to work in this branch and commit code.

+#

+### 4. Commit Code Changes

+In this section you will learn how to commit a code change to your branch.

+1. Navigate to the "Sandbox" folder on the root of the folder structure.

+2. There you will find a file called "GitLab1.txt"

+3. In this file enter free text in order for the a change to be detected.
+    a.
+Once a change has been made click "ctrl s" to save the file.

+4. Once the file has been saved click "ctrl shft g" this will show the changed file and allow you to commit.

+5. Enter a commit message explaining why the change has been commited, and then select the "tick" box to commit.

+6.